 We believe that this is a fantastic way to increase the exposure of neonatal and cardiology trainees to the whole range of structural abnormalities that newborn babies can have.
 For novice scanners in the NICU we think the simple act of getting your hands on the echo probe, getting used to seeing what a heart should look like, how the images change as you tilt and rotate the probe, will be a key foundation step in learning to perform echocardiography"

-Dr. Alan Groves, Associate Professor, Division of Neonatology, Weill Cornell University, New York City, USA
+Dr. Alan Groves, Associate Professor, Department of Pediatrics, Mount SInai Hospital, New York City, USA

 Echocom|Neo consists of a dummy manikin and a dummy probe, a 3D tracking device and a computer with pre-installed software.
 The simulator fits in a custom made case to allow easy transport.
 On a split screen a virtual scene is presented side-by-side with a 2D echocardiograhic image derived from a 3D data set based on the tracked position of the dummy probe.
 Due to the use of real 3D data, the derived 2D image is highly realistic.

 The images can be manipulated to adjust brightness, contrast, view standard planes or alter the heart rate.
 The virtual scene consists of a 3D heart that can be rendered transparent to see the valves, the thorax and a virtual ultrasound probe.